hydephp/develop/docs/getting-started/core-concepts.md

 - `$currentRoute`: The [Route Object](#automatic-routing) for the current page.
 - `$currentPage`: The [Route Key](#paths-identifiers-and-route-keys) for the current page.

+The `$page` variable is likely to the most important one, as it contains all the data for the current page.
+Depending on the page type, you will have different helpers available.
+But `$page->matter()` is likely to be very helpful.

 ## Terminology

 In this quick reference, we'll briefly go over some terminology and concepts used in HydePHP.